gardener/gardener/docs/concepts/controller-manager.md

 In addition, operators can configure the Project controller to maintain a default [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) for project namespaces.
 Quotas can especially limit the creation of user facing resources, e.g. `Shoots`, `SecretBindings`, `Secrets` and thus protect the Garden cluster from massive resource exhaustion but also enable operators to align quotas with respective enterprise policies.

+{{% alert color="warning"  title="Warning" %}}
-> :warning: **Gardener itself is not exempted from configured quotas**.
+**Gardener itself is not exempted from configured quotas**.
 For example, Gardener creates `Secrets` for every shoot cluster in the project namespace and at the same time increases the available quota count.
 Please mind this additional resource consumption.
+{{% /alert %}}

 The controller configuration provides a template section `controllers.project.quotas` where such a ResourceQuota (see example below) can be deposited.